benvanderberg/firefly-services-cli/README.md

 ff image -p "a cat in a garden" -m "[image3,image4_ultra]" -o output_{model}.jpg
 ```

-This will generate 2 different images:
-1. Using the Image 3 model
-2. Using the Image 4 Ultra model

 Available model versions:
 - `image3`: Standard Image 3 model
 - `image4`: Standard Image 4 model